Foundation for Food & Agriculture Research Grants New Innovator Award to Nine Early Career Scientists Pursuing Research with Transformative Potential

 $4.8 Million in Awards will Support Innovative Research in Nutrition, Plant Efficiency, Soil Health, Water Use and Sustainable Farm Animal Productivity, Resilience and Health

-The Foundation for Food and Agriculture Research, a nonprofit organization that supports innovative science addressing food and agriculture challenges, today announced the first New Innovator in Food and Agriculture Research Award recipients.
+The Foundation for Food & Agriculture Research, a nonprofit organization that supports innovative science addressing food and agriculture challenges, today announced the first New Innovator in Food and Agriculture Research Award recipients.

 The nine New Innovators will receive a total of $4.8 million over five years.
 Matching funds from each awardee’s respective institution will leverage the Foundation’s investment of up to $300,000 per recipient.